How To Use Photoshop To Remove Watermark Proof From Photo?

 Adding a blank layer

-As soon as you open the image in Photoshop, you need to add a layer above it.
+When you open the image in Photoshop, you must add a layer above it.
 Creating a blank layer will ensure that the original photo underneath is protected from any mistakes you make.

-Name the blank layer as Remover, so that you are able to identify which layer you need to be working on.
+Name the blank layer as Remover to identify which layer you need to work on.

 Select Spot Healing

 Find the Spot Healing Brush in the Toolbar.
-Like the name suggests, this brush will heal the spots on which you click, and replace the gaps with the surrounding pixels.
+As the name suggests, this brush will heal the spots on which you click and replace the gaps with the surrounding pixels.

 Select Content Aware

 Along with the Sample All Layers option, you will also see a Type option to your left.
 Change this to Content Aware.
-This is a powerful tool, because it allows Photoshop to be aware of all the pixels around the watermark and use them for filling the gaps.
+This is a powerful tool because it lets Photoshop know all the pixels around the watermark and use them to fill the gaps.

-This is an important step because it leads to the most natural results!
+This is an essential step because it leads to the most natural results!

-In case you find these steps difficult to follow, you can check out a few videos on Youtube which explain how to remove watermark from photo.
-This is a great technique for removing wrinkles and acne too!
+If you find these steps difficult to follow, you can check out a few videos on Youtube explaining how to remove watermark from photo.
+This is an excellent technique for removing wrinkles and acne too!

-How to Remove Watermark in Photoshop Using the Lasso Tool
+How to Remove Watermark from the Image in Photoshop Using the Lasso Tool

-If the watermark in your image is not a straight text, you also have the option of using the lasso tool, which is much more flexible!
+If the watermark in your image is not a straight text, you can also use the lasso tool, which is much more flexible!